 “Et tu, Brute?”

-Caesar’s murder by members of the Senate (some 60 senators were part of the plot, but not Cicero – the conspirators were unsure he had the stomach for such an act) was premised upon the notion that they were somehow preserving liberty for Rome; after the deed they paraded through the streets shouting “liberty.”
-This against the fear that Caesar sought to be king, an especially galling notion in light of Rome having been, at least as part of its foundation myth, ruled by kings and then thrown them off.
-Still, at this stage Caesar had been appointed Dictator for Life (Dictator Perpetuo) by the Senate.
+Caesar’s murder by members of the Senate (but not Cicero – the conspirators were unsure he had the stomach for such an act) was premised upon the notion that they were somehow preserving liberty for Rome; after the deed they paraded through the streets shouting “liberty.”
+This against the fear that Caesar sought to be king, an especially galling notion in light of Rome having (at least as part of its foundation myth) having been ruled by kings and then thrown them off.
+Still, at this stage Caesar had been appointed by the Senate Dictator for Life.
 It seems this subset of the Senate sought to undo what the whole Senate had approved.

 But back to Caesar’s dying words.
 “Et tu Brute” is not recorded by any classical historian – it is a quote from Shakespeare.
 Plutarch, who was born exactly 100 years after the assassination, reports that Caesar said nothing after the attack began in earnest.
 Suetonius wrote that others reported his last words to be “καὶ σύ, τέκνον” (Greek still being the lingua franca of the Romans), transliterated as “Kai su, teknon” or “You also child,” addressed to Brutus (that is Marcus Junius Brutus the Younger, not to be confused with Decimus Junius Brutus, another party to the assignation).
 There were rumors, later reported by Plutarch (Suetonius is silent on the topic) that Caesar was in fact Brutus’ father – it was known that Brutus’ mother Servilia was Caesar’s mistress.
 Still that would appear to be something of a stretch; Caesar was 16 at the time of Brutus' conception; Servilla was at that time 28.

-For anyone who watched the “Spartacus” series, while the sources do not exclude Caesar's participation in the war against Spartacus (i.e., the “Third Servile War”), they provide no details of that participation.
-Ergo, the portrayal of Caesar's actions are pure fiction.
+For anyone watching the “Spartacus” series, while the sources do not exclude Caesar's participation in the war against Spartacus (i.e., the “Third Servile War”), they provide no details of that participation.
+Ergo, the details of Caesar's actions as recounted are pure fiction.